![]() |

 - On the next page, you’ll be able to choose from the following bike and equipment options:

-(0-4 years) we have Child Trailers or Tag-A-Long/Half-Bike (please be aware that the tag-a-long/half-bike does require balance and the skills to hold on independently).
+We have Child Trailers or Tag-A-Long/Half-Bike.
+Please be aware that the tag-a-long/half-bike does require balance and the skills to hold on independently.

 Child Trailer: